 Symptom Most likely cause What to do today

 Yellow leaves Overwatering, poor drainage, or old lower leaves dying off Check the soil.
-If it is soggy or smells sour, unpot the plant, trim mushy roots, and repot into fresh mix.
+If it is soggy or smells sour, unpot the plant, trim mushy roots, and repot into fresh mix using our root rot treatment guide if you find mushy roots.

 Curling leaves Dry soil, low humidity, too much direct sun, or spider mites Check soil first.
 If dry, water thoroughly.
 If soil is fine, move out of harsh sun and inspect leaf undersides for pests.